WavyRockets/wavyrockets.github.io/_posts/2023-07-28-new-feature-case-study.md

 <h2>Problem Statement</h2>

-As an organisation, I want users added into teams because they aren't joining when prompted
+As an organisation, I want users sorted into their correct teams because they aren't joining when prompted

 <h2>Description</h2>